Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Conclusions and Future Work

 Our experiments on the TREC-CS 2016 dataset show that even the simplest of our proposed class of models (i.e. the factored relevance model) outperforms a range of different baseline approaches involving standard IR or recommender system methodologies.
 Moreover, it is shown that the additional generalizations in our proposed framework, i.e. including word semantics and information from a knowledge base, further improves POI effectiveness.

-In future, we aim to extend our experiments to include additional information as a part of a user's context, e.g. the fine-grained location of a user in terms of GPS coordinates (instead of simply a city name), environmental context (e.g., if a user is indoors or outdoors), traveling amenities context (e.g. if the user has private transport) etc. One possible way to obtain such additional contextual information would be to apply simulation techniques seeking to model the travel behaviour of simulated user agents.
+In future, we aim to extend our experiments to include additional information as a part of a user's context, e.g. the fine-grained location of a user in terms of GPS coordinates (instead of simply a city name), environmental context (e.g., if a user is indoors or outdoors), traveling amenities context (e.g. if the user has private transport) etc. \hltIRJ{One possible way to obtain such additional contextual information} would be to apply simulation techniques seeking to model the travel behaviour of simulated user agents. \hltIRJ{It may then be possible to employ an end-to-end joint learning to rank framework for estimating a POI's relevance by leveraging information from both content and other fine-grained contextual information, such as the relative distance between a user and the POI.}